 Explore Hyderabad’s historic gems with a local guide.
 Capture stunning architecture, savor Irani Chai, and discover the city’s pearl legacy.

 - Paigah Tombs - In the 18th century, the Paigah families were among the most influential and powerful in the aristocracy of the Princely State of Hyderabad.
 Renowned patrons of the arts, the Paigahs extended their unmatched grace and elegance to their exquisite tombs.
-The Paigah Tombs, a marvel in the city, are a testament to a rich history.
-The…
+The Paigah Tombs, a marvel of history, showcase the Paigahs’ artistry through…

 -

 Paigah Tombs - In the 18th century, the Paigah families were among the most influential and powerful in the aristocracy of the Princely State of Hyderabad.
 Renowned patrons of the arts, the Paigahs extended their unmatched grace and elegance to their exquisite tombs.
-The Paigah Tombs, a marvel in the city, are a testament to a rich history.
-The intricate mosaic tile work showcases the Paigahs’ artistry.
+The Paigah Tombs, a marvel of history, showcase the Paigahs’ artistry through intricate mosaic tile work.
 Located in the Pisal Banda suburbs of Hyderabad, these tombs are intricately carved and enclosed in facades of pierced marble.
 They are exemplary of the captivating Indo-Islamic architecture, blending Asaf Jahi and Rajputani styles.

 -

-Charminar - Built by Sultan Mohammed Quli Qutb Shah in 1591, the Charminar is a square structure with four pillars and intricate carvings.
+Charminar - Built by Sultan Mohammed Quli Qutb Shah in 1591, the Charminar is a square-shaped structure with four pillars and intricate carvings.
 It is believed to have been constructed to commemorate the end of a plague that severely affected the city.
-The Sultan is said to have prayed for relief from the plague, and upon its end, built the Charminar as a tribute to Allah.
+The Sultan is said to have prayed for the plague’s end, and upon its conclusion, he built the Charminar as a tribute to Allah.
 The four pillars are also thought to be dedicated to the first four caliphs of Islam.
-The foundation stone bears an inscription translated as, ‘Fill this my city with people as, Thou hast filled the river with fishes, O Lord.’
-This indicates the monument also marks the city’s foundation.
-Historian Mohammed Safiullah suggests Charminar was built as Hyderabad’s epicenter.
+An inscription on the foundation stone translates to ‘Fill this my city with people as, Thou hast filled the river with fishes, O Lord,’ indicating the monument also marks the city’s foundation.
+Historian Mohammed Safiullah suggests the Charminar was built as Hyderabad’s epicenter.

 -

-Nimrah Cafe and Bakery - Nimrah Cafe and Bakery is one of the oldest in Hyderabad.
+Nimrah Cafe and Bakery - Nimrah Café and Bakery is one of the oldest bakeries in Hyderabad.
 Visitors can explore the kitchen to experience the baking and making of Irani chai (tea) and authentic biscuits of old Hyderabad.
-There is also an opportunity to chat with a family member of the cafe and locals.
+There is also an opportunity to chat with a family member of the café and locals.

 -

-Char Kaman - Muhammad Quli Qutb Shah, ruler of the Golconda Sultanate, founded Hyderabad as the new capital.
-The city plan was designed by Mir Mu’min Astarabadi, an Iranian scholar and architect, with the Charminar as its centerpiece.
-The four arches of Char Kaman are located directly south of the Charminar.
-These arches marked a piazza, Jilu Khana, surrounded by royal palaces and the Charminar.
+Char Kaman - Muhammad Quli Qutb Shah, ruler of the Golconda Sultanate, founded Hyderabad as the new capital of the kingdom.
+The city plan was designed by Mir Mu’min Astarabadi, an Iranian scholar and architect, with the Charminar as the centerpiece.
+The four arches of the Char Kaman are located directly south of the Charminar.
+These arches demarcated a piazza, called the Jilu Khana, surrounded by royal palaces and the Charminar.
 Noblemen would pass through the square, leaving their retinue behind, to meet the sultan.
-In the center is the Gulzar Houz, an octagonal cistern providing drinking water to attendants and soldiers.
+In the center of the square is the Gulzar Houz, an octagonal cistern providing drinking water to attendants and soldiers.
 The arches were completed in 1592.

 -